ifrh/Ostfalia-Proforma-Praktomat/README.md

 For running SetlX tests you need to copy the setlx-2.7.jar into the extra folder.

+Note: For installation of other framework versions then you need to modify
+- src/checker/JUnitChecker.py
+- src/checker/CheckStyleChecker.py
+- URLs in Dockerfile
+- src/settings.docker.py

+## Submission

+The following types of submission are supported:

+* one single file (embedded or attached to request)
+* several files (embedded or attached to request)
+* zip file containing several files
+* URI of SVN repository to export the submission from (credentials are stored in .env file)

 ## Docker

 In order to build and start the docker composition simply run